ashrea06/Zeek-Suricata-Inline-TAP/README.md

+> [!NOTE]
-Kwoing from fact that we're this setup is beig done wireless , which means that my bridge adapter is connected to the wireless interface of my Windows host machine, and the local IP of my router follows a Class C "private address 192.168.2.x"
+> Since this setup operates over a wireless connection, the bridged adapter on the VM is connected to the wireless interface of the Windows host machine.
+The local network is configured within the 192.168.2.0/24 Class C private IP range, and the router's gateway address is typically 192.168.2.1.

-So we started with statically assigning ann IP address to the our bridge adapater, and at the same time , we create a default route whcih will allow our bridge addapter is able to communicate and route any exiting traffic via the 192.168.2.0/24 default route address.
+> Because the bridged adapter did not obtain an IP address dynamically via DHCP, we manually assigned a static IP address within the same subnet—specifically, 192.168.2.80—to ensure it falls within the valid IP range of the network.
+Alongside this, we also configured a default route pointing to the gateway at 192.168.2.1, allowing outbound traffic to be properly routed through the bridged interface.